LexieData/LexieData.GitHub.io/capstone_project.md

 <img src="images/Ozzy Filter.png"/>
 I found this hard to believe, so I looked into this further.
-Using Excel I searched for "Ozzy" anywhere in the table and I found this:
+Using Excel I searched for "Ozzy" anywhere in the table and I found this: <br>

 <img src="images/Excel Ozzy.png"/>